wpa11yday/conference/readme.md

 At times it might be appropriate to ignore an error.
 In most cases it is best to use inline comments for the linting tool in order to ignore the error for a given line of code.

 In very rare cases it may be required to commit a change without resolving the lint errors.
 In those instances attempt to commit again with the `--no-verify` flag.

+## Release Process

+This plugin uses the WordPress automatic updater through Github releases.
+To release an update:

+* Update the version number in the readme.txt header.
+* Update the version number in init.php
+* Update the version numbers in src/wp-conference-schedule.php
+* Create a new release at Github > Releases > Draft a new release.

+The updater will only respond to releases marked as the latest release.
+Pre-release versions will not trigger updating.